How They Work: Turbo Generators

 Turbines harness a system of blades to spin and, via a shaft, drive the generator.
 The generator is made up of a moving part, the rotor, and a stationary part, the stator.
 The outer layer of the rotor is coated in electromagnets and the interior wall of the stator is lined with coils of copper wire.
 When the rotor turns, it creates a rotating magnetic field, which induces an in the stator.

-The electricity generated is run through a transformer, which increases the voltage to the appropriate level for use in the power transmission system.
+The generated is run through a transformer, which increases the voltage to the appropriate level for use in the power transmission system.

 Below are four examples of uses for turbo generators.